 Read time: 2 minutes

-Molly Michaels was named the 2023 Special Education (SPED) Teacher of the Year for the Salt Lake City School District while completing her first year in the SPED graduate program at BYU.
+Molly Michaels was named the 2023 Special Education (SPED) Teacher of the Year for the Salt Lake City School District while completing her first year in the School Psychology program at BYU.
 Although this veteran teacher has nine years in the classroom under her belt, Michaels’ time at BYU has strengthened her practice in countless ways.

 “There’s an emphasis on really embracing the diversity among the student population you’re working with,” Michaels says.
 “Being really open minded, being really flexible in your thinking, understanding that the lens through which you view the world may not be their lens, and that’s OK.”